Reducing Safety Interventions in Provably Safe Reinforcement Learning: INTRODUCTION

 \subsection{Contributions}

 Our contributions are fourfold.
 First, we introduce the first RL agent to the OpenAI safety gym~\cite{ray_2019_BenchmarkingSafe} that guarantees zero constraint violations.
-Second, we propose two approaches that significantly reduce the number of failsafe interventions in safe RL, and compare it to constrained RL.
-Third, we evaluate our proposed approaches in the OpenAI safety gym and a human-robot collaboration task.
-Finally, we demonstrate the real-world impact of our proposed method on a six degree-of-freedom (DoF) manipulator in a human environment\footnote{\href{https://youtu.be/dIvhyV5z8bM}{https://youtu.be/dIvhyV5z8bM}}.
+Second, we propose proactive replacement and proactive projection, two particular forms of action replacement and projection, that significantly reduce the number of failsafe interventions in safe RL and compare it to constrained RL.
+Third, we evaluate our proposed approaches in the OpenAI safety gym and a human-robot collaboration task\footnote{Our code and experimental evaluation are available at \href{https://github.com/JakobThumm/safety-intervention-reduction}{https://github.com/JakobThumm/safety-intervention-reduction}.}.
+Finally, we demonstrate our proposed method's real-world impact using a six degree-of-freedom (DoF) manipulator in a human environment.